Live Data

 Can small brands compete with major publishers in GEO?

 Yes — in fact, smaller brands often dominate in niche topics where large publishers have not invested deeply.
 GEO prioritizes relevance, accuracy, and clarity over domain size.
 If you publish the most comprehensive, well-structured, and current guide on a specific topic, you can outrank major publications that only touch on the subject briefly.
 The key is topical authority: cover your niche exhaustively with interconnected content, use schema markup, and answer every question your audience asks.
 Large publishers win on broad topics through brand recognition and backlink volume, but smaller brands can own narrow, specialized queries where depth and freshness beat breadth.
+Our data shows that niche-focused sites with strong GEO implementation achieve citation rates of 40–50% on their target queries, comparable to major publishers in those specific topics.

 How do I track whether my brand appears in AI-generated answers?